marina-gal/python-bootcamp/README.md

 # python-bootcamp
 My projects from 'The Complete Python Pro Bootcamp' (Udemy).

+## Objective
-## Objective: Learn Python from scratch to an advanced level by applying it to real projects.
+Learn Python from scratch to an advanced level by applying it to real projects.

 ## About the course
 A 100-day challenge to learn Python **by building 100 real-world projects**.